 Families come to The Gladney Center For Adoption, as well as other adoption agencies, for many different reasons.
 Sometimes, families have different background experiences, and they also have different reasons for wanting to adopt.
-For some families, they may want a family but are unable to because of infertility.
+Some families may want a family but are unable to because of infertility.
 Other families may have biological children but want to open their homes to children who need a home.
 It may be that they feel called to adopt those who are physically or mentally challenged.

-For my husband and myself, we started the adoption process after we had been married for almost two years.
+My husband and, I started the adoption journey and process after we had been married for almost two years.
 We had discussed adoption for a considerable time, and we were positive that we wanted to start our family, and that it would be through adoption.
 Because of a medical condition, I knew I wouldn’t be able to carry a child safely, and this was something we talked about early on in our relationship.

 Dealing with infertility is hard.
 It is an evolving process and something you never completely get past.
 Bailey discussed how she was never officially diagnosed, but they suffered many losses through miscarriages, even when in the adoption process.
 Bailey shared her grieving process, how differently her husband and herself grieved, and how and when she shared this information with her caseworker.
 At the very beginning of the adoption process, Bailey wasn’t sure how much and what to share about the losses with their caseworker.
 But, as the process continued, she learned that it was important for the caseworker to have this information because this would enable her to help safeguard the family and their hearts, especially during the matching with a birth mother phase of the adoption process.